pulp/pulpproject.org/content-plugins.md

 * Curate container images by creating repository versions with a specific set of images.
 * Build an OCI format image from a Containerfile and make it available from the Pulp Registry.
 * De-duplication of all saved content.
+* Support disconnected and air-gapped environments with pulp import/export facility for synced container repositories.

 ### Ansible